18F/uswds-jekyll/pages/guide/mfa.md

 ### Setting up the app

-After you attempt to login to the Ceres DTN node for the first time,
+Your "Welcome to Ceres" email contains a key and a link to a QR code that should be used to initialize GA on your mobile device.
+If your SCINet account was created before January 2020, and a GA account was never created, attempt to login to the Ceres DTN node:
 ```
 ssh ceres-dtn-1.scinet.science
 ```
-a GA account will be created for you and you will receive an email containing code that should be used to initialize GA on your mobile device.
+At the first attempt a GA account will be created for you and you will receive an email containing a key/code that should be used to initialize GA on your mobile device.

 If you have already had GA installed and initialized but now need to either re-install GA or install it on a new device, and if you saved your SMS phone number in the system, you can reset GA account by going to [https://ga.scinet.science/reset](https://ga.scinet.science/reset).
-After resetting your GA account you will receive an email containing a code that should be used to initialize GA on your mobile device.
+After resetting your GA account you will receive an email containing a key/code that should be used to initialize GA on your mobile device.

 On your iOS device, open the Google Authenticator application.
 Tap the plus icon.
 Tap "Time Based" (label 1).

 ![screenshot of Google Authenticator iOS app Add Token screen with added labels](/assets/img/mfa-guide/ios-screenshot-w300.png)

 There are two ways to link your device to your account.
 Using a QR code is easier but requires a camera.
-An alternative would be to use a Google Authenticator code in the Key field (label 2c in above screenshot).
+An alternative would be to use a Google Authenticator key in the Key field (label 2c in above screenshot).

 ### Link phone using QR code

-Tap "Scan Barcode" (label 2a above) and then point your camera at the QR code on your computer screen.
+Tap "Scan Barcode" (label 2a above) and then point your camera at the QR code on your computer screen (click on the link in the "Welcome to Ceres" email to access QR code).

-### Link phone manually with a GA code
+### Link phone manually with a GA key

-In the box next to Account (label 2b above), enter your account name, which is \<your username>@Ceres .
-Then, enter the Google Authenticator code from your computer screen into the box next to "Key" (label 2c above) and tap "Done" (label 2d above).
+In the box next to Account (label 2b above), enter your account name, which is \<your username>@ceres .
+Then, enter the Google Authenticator key from the "Welcome to Ceres" email into the box next to "Key" (label 2c above) and tap "Done" (label 2d above).

 ### Verify